PaTH Attention: Position Encoding via Accumulating Householder Transformations: Experiments

 \paragraph{Multi-query Repeated Associative Recall with \textit{N}-back (MQRAR-$N$).} We adapt the Multi-query Repeated Associative Recall (MQRAR) task from \citet{stick-breaking} (itself an enhancement of MQAR~\citep{arora_zoology_2023}) to MQRAR-$N$-back.
 This task tests a model's associative recall ability by requiring it to find the $N$-th last assignment for a given variable, drawing an analogy to the \emph{$N$-back} task in experimental psychology~\citep{kirchner1958age}.
 Recalling the most recent assignment ($N=1$) can often be accomplished by simpler, recency-focused mechanisms.
 However, retrieving the $N$-th last assignment ($N>1$) more rigorously probes a model's capacity to track an ordered history of states for specific variables, especially when recent information must be ignored.
 An example sequence for $N=2$ is:

 We compare Transformer models using RoPE, SBA, FoX, and PaTH on their ability to handle MQRAR-$N$-back with $N \in \{1,2,3,4\}$.
 All models are 2-layer Transformers with a 256-dimensional hidden state, 2 attention heads.
 For the task we use 32 key-value pairs a sequence length of 768.
-Figure~\ref{fig:mqrar-a5} shows the results, where we find that PaTH attention can successfully track variable values with $N$-back recall for $N < 4$ without degradation, whereas recent improvements to attention such as SBA and FoX still struggle on this task.
+Figure~\ref{fig:mqrar-a5} shows the results, where we find that PaTH attention can successfully track variable values with $N$-back recall for $N < 4$, whereas recent baselines (SBA and FoX) still struggle.